Find out about the types of postgraduate offer we make, our offer deadlines and how to accept your place at the

 You can accept your offer, whether it’s conditional or unconditional, through Surrey Self-Service.
-We advise you to accept your offer as early as possible.
+If you want to proceed, we recommend you accept your offer as early as possible.

 Learn more about paying your postgraduate fees.

-If you are an international applicant and require a Confirmation of Acceptance for Studies (CAS), your offer must be unconditional for your CAS to be issued.
+If you're from outside the UK and need a Confirmation of Acceptance for Studies (CAS) for your visa application, your offer must be unconditional before we can issue your CAS.